cloudmesh-community/sp19-222-100/project-report/report.md

 - reiterate results and accuracy, future endeavors/predictions (if any)

+As stated earlier in the results section, the data is hard to conclude as there is only 32 entries.
+The precision, recall, and f1-scores varied each time the algorithm ran.
+The best number of neighbors for this dataset was an 8 as it had the lowest error rate.

+To better improve the results more canditates form past elections could be added to improve all results, it would require much more research on the topics they support as the information is more difficult to access.
+It would also improve in time as the amount of cadidates increased as their campaigne would be better documented and then added to the data set.
+The predictions would gradually get more accurate results with a lessor error rate as times go on.

 ## Work Breakdown

 Going through candidates and creating the dataset was an even contriubtion from